 A major cost associated with the development of housing is the cost of building materials and labor and the City has no influence over these costs.
 These costs have increased at a faster pace than the general rate of inflation.
-Construction costs also vary according to the type and size of development.
+Construction costs arte also vary according to the type and size of development.
 Typically development of multi-family housing is less expensive to construct than single-family homes, however, other factors affecting the cost of construction depends on the amount and quality of amenities provided.
 These factors have driven up cost of housing development, creating additional challenges for low-income households in search of affordable dwellings.
 A reduction in amenities and the cost of modern building materials (above a minimum acceptability for health, safety, and adequate performance) can result in lower development costs.
-Local vacant land costs are approximately \$19 per square foot while construction costs for standard housing development in Southern California may average \$105 to \$136 per square foot for single family development and \$96 to 144 per square foot for multiple-family depending on construction type and excluding parking.
+Construction costs for standard housing development and \$96 to 144 per square foot for multiple-family depending on construction type and excluding parking.